ShaiYer/scripts-deploy-gh-pages/README.md

 1. Develop your application in Google AI Studio
 2. Download your project files
-3. Follow this guide to configure and deploy to GitHub Pages
+3. Follow this guide to configure and deploy to GitHub Pages or in other Apps
 4. Use the provided synchronization tools when updating your project